 Sustainability for ropes

-Every year, more than 100 tonnes of CO2 emissions are generated in the rope works at Mammut’s headquarters These are being offset by a myclimate project for climate-efficient stoves in Peru.
+Every year, more than 130 tonnes of CO2 emissions are generated in the rope works at Mammut’s headquarters.
+These are being offset by a myclimate project for climate-efficient stoves in Peru, amongst others.

 What is the issue?